SiliconLabs/wiseconnect/examples/snippets/ble/ble_longrange_2mbps/readme.md

     ![](resources/readme/500kbps.png)

-7. When Silicon Labs module is configured as **TWO_MBPS** PHY data rate, the Slicon Labs module and remote device updates its PHY data rate to 2mbps and prints in docklight looks as shown below.
+7. When Silicon Labs module is configured as **BLE_2MBPS** PHY data rate, the Slicon Labs module and remote device updates its PHY data rate to 2mbps and prints in docklight looks as shown below.

     ![](resources/readme/2mbps.png)